agryman/yorku-hp-plotter-art-1970/docs/index.md

 **Q:** Were there other people who you were collaborating with?

-**A:** I didn't directly collaborate with anyone but I do remember getting some very positive feedback from one the grad students.
+**A:** I didn't directly collaborate with anyone but I do remember getting some very positive feedback from one of the grad students.
 He said that one of the plots looked like a double Klein bottle.
 He brought in one of the math profs, Richard Brown I believe, who I think was a topologist.

 **Q:** Did you do any plotter art (or, in general, any computer art) after graduation from York?